johann-solo/oliveandmango.github.io/_posts/blog/2017-08-21-indian-grilled-spiced-corn.md

 ---
 layout: post
 title: Indian Grilled Spiced Corn (Street Style Bhutta Masala Corn)
-date: 2017-08-15T19:56:29.282Z
+date: 2017-08-21
 author: Joanne
 thumbnail: /images/uploads/2017_08_21_indian_grilled_spiced_corn_1.jpg
 image: null
 categories: blog
 tags: food
-excerpt: >-
-  Otherwise know as street style Bhutta masala corn &mdash; a great alternative flavour to spice up your grilled corn
+excerpt: <p>Otherwise know as street style Bhutta masala corn &mdash; a great alternative flavour to spice up your grilled corn<p>
 ---
 When it comes to grilled corn I love all ways of preparing it.
 From a simple smear of butter and sprinkle of salt to Mexican style grilled corn with lots of yummy cheese and a creamy herby sauce.
 This recipe is an alternative way to have your grilled corn.
 <br>
 <br>
 ![Indian Grilled Spiced Corn](/images/uploads/2017_08_21_indian_grilled_spiced_corn_2.jpg)